-- (1) The subject of an invention may be a device, method, substance, composition of substances or biological material. - (2) Within the meaning of this Law, the following shall not be considered as inventions: - 1) discoveries, scientific theories and mathematic methods; - 2) aesthetic creations; - 3) schemes, intellectual activities, rules and methods for commercial activities and games, as well as computer programs; and - 4) methods for presentation of information. - (3) The patenting of the subjects referred to in Paragraph two of this Section is not possible if only the patent protection for these subjects as such is sought. - (4) A patent shall not be granted to the inventions whose making public or utilisation is in conflict with public order or the principles of morality accepted in society, however, the decision not to grant a patent shall not be taken only on the basis of the fact that such a utilization is prohibited by a regulatory or administrative enactment.
+(1) The subject of an invention may be a device, method, substance, composition of substances or biological material.

+(2) Within the meaning of this Law, the following shall not be considered as inventions:

+1) discoveries, scientific theories and mathematic methods;

+2) aesthetic creations;

+3) schemes, intellectual activities, rules and methods for commercial activities and games, as well as computer programs; and

+4) methods for presentation of information.

+(3) The patenting of the subjects referred to in Paragraph two of this Section is not possible if only the patent protection for these subjects as such is sought.

+(4) A patent shall not be granted to the inventions whose utilisation is in conflict with public order or the principles of morality accepted in society, however, the decision not to grant a patent shall not be taken only on the basis of the fact that such a utilization is prohibited by a regulatory or administrative enactment.

+(5) A patent shall not be granted to therapeutic or surgical treatment methods used in relation to human or animal body.
+This provision shall not apply to the devices and substances or the compositions thereof utilised when employing these methods.